opsschool/curriculum/soft_skills.rst

 * Leave the customer with the assurance that you or someone will get back to him/her with a solution or feedback.
 * Get back to the customer even if it is to say

- * it was a one-off problem and here is why
+ * It was a one-off problem and here is why
  * We found a problem internally and it is now resolved
  * We are improving our processes to reduce the likelihood of it happening again
  * Or an explanation that simply provides feedback to the customer.